How to Apply - Women's Health Nurse Practitioner, DNP

 • Admission Decision Release: March

-SU will communicate via your email and application status page.
-Admission decisions will be available to view via your application status page.
-Your status page is also a great way to make sure that your application is not missing any required materials, and it’s where we will upload any additional forms you may need to complete.
-It's recommended that you check your application status page at least once a week.
+Seattle University will communicate via email and application status page, and admission decisions will be available on your application status page.
+Your application status page is also a great way to ensure your application is not missing any required materials, and it’s where we will upload any additional forms you may need to complete.
+It's recommended that you check your application status page at least once per week.

-The College of Nursing cannot release any information regarding where you rank on the waitlist or how many other persons are also on the waitlist.
-If a spot becomes available, the College of Nursing will contact you and update your application status.
+The College of Nursing cannot release any information regarding where you rank on the waitlist or how many individuals are on the waitlist.
+If a spot becomes available, we will contact you and update your application status.
 This can occur at any time between March and June.

 Admission Criteria